 Programme: M.Tech.
-Semester : Ι
+Semester: Ι

-Structural Health Monitoring Course Code: SOE-M-SE105(3)
+Name of the Structural Health Course Code: SOE-M-SE105(3)

+Course: Monitoring

-Credits : 4 No of Hours : 4 Hrs/Week
+Credits: 4 No of Hours: 4 Hrs/Week

 Max Marks: 100

 Course Description:Structural health monitoring (SHM) refers to the process of implementing damage detection and characterization strategy for engineering structures Here damage is defined as changes to the material and/or geometric properties of a structural system, including changes to the boundary conditions and system connectivity, which adversely affect the system's performance.